cardano-scaling/hydra/docs/adr/2023-09-08_026-network-resilience.md

 * Sending a ping message does not influence the _vector_ of the sender
 * Any message received which index does not match what the peer expects is dropped
 * Messages deemed not received by a peer are re-sent
+* We do not implement a _pull-based_ message communication mechanism as initially envisioned
+* We do not persist messages either on the receiving or sending side at this time

 ## Consequences